Riding coat: Britain

-Since they provided effective insulation against the cold, the garments were later called “winter macs” by females, who would wear them buttoned, with upturned short collar and - to complete the look - a neckerchief giving a bright, contrasting slash of color.
+Since they provided effective insulation against the cold, the garments were later called “winter macs” by females, who would wear them buttoned, with short upturned collars and - to complete the look - a neckerchief giving a bright, contrasting slash of color.

-The retro "gangster" style has been revived as the "Chorlton" in a choice of five colors by Lakeland Elements of Lancaster, since Chorlton-upon-Medlock, now part of Greater Manchester, was the location of one of the early Macintosh factories.
+The retro "gangster" style has been revived as the "Chorlton" in a choice of five colors by Lakeland Elements of Lancaster since Chorlton-upon-Medlock, now part of Greater Manchester, was the location of one of the early Macintosh factories.

-Other design initiatives and variants over the years included the introduction of colorful, light double-textured and single-textured rubberized macs.
-There were ponchos, military-style capes, and more recently the short, navy blue Margaret Howell hoody.
-On the Continent of Europe the green hooded anorak or slicker, with yellow rubber lining retained its popularity.
+Over the years, other design initiatives and variants included the introduction of colorful, light double-textured, and single-textured rubberized macs.
+There were ponchos, military-style capes, and, more recently the short, navy blue Margaret Howell hoody.
+On the Continent of Europe, the green hooded anorak or slicker, with yellow rubber lining, retained its popularity.
 This can be seen in the classic French relationship movie The Aviator's Wife (1981).
 The similarly unisex Friesennerz reversible hooded anorak in yellow rubber with blue or sometimes fawn lining, was sold on Germany’s high streets and sported by Glenda Jackson in her 1978 film The Class of Miss MacMichael.
-Certainly the latter mac was beloved by young tourists of German nationality making pilgrimage to the fashion mecca of the Swinging Sixties, Carnaby Street in London WW1.
+Certainly, the latter mac was beloved by young tourists of German nationality making a pilgrimage to the fashion mecca of the Swinging Sixties, Carnaby Street in London WW1.